What’s the Best Hot Water System?

 That’s the time when you wonder why the expression ‘being in hot water’ means being in trouble.
 Shouldn’t it be ‘being without hot water’?
 But take heart.
 While you are contemplating your leaky old unit, your thoughts should turn positive.
 This, you should tell yourself, is an opportunity.

-This is an opportunity, a chance to upgrade your hot water to something more efficient and reliable.
-You can upgrade to something that better suits your circumstances, reduces energy use and minimises your carbon footprint.
+It’s a chance to upgrade your hot water to something more efficient and reliable, something that better suits your circumstances and even something that salves your conscience about your carbon footprint.

 Electric Storage Hot Water

 Everyone remembers the Rheem jingle that goes “it comes on steady, hot and strong”.
 It’s an electric storage hot water system they are singing about.
 Pretty much the only advantage such a system has is in that word ‘strong’.

 A good electric storage tank retains mains pressure, so if you have good mains pressure, you can get a strong hot shower.
 It’s not a big deal, because it’s not as if other systems reduce the pressure to a trickle.

 The big advantage that really makes a difference is the cost.
 They are a cheaper unit and, if you are replacing like for like, they are cheaper to install.
 If you just want to get the hot water back for the smallest outlay this is a big consideration.
 But keep in mind two important things.